6connect/irrpt/README.md

  * Fix: last line of JunOS generation did not have a carriage return (@rlhennig)
  * Fix: Not having CVS no longer bails on initial setup.
  * Fix: v6 addresses are all now in compressed format when processing.
- * Fix: Prefix aggregation enhanced to use Aggregator
  * Chg: Required PHP version bumped from 5.4 to 7.2